 The online survey polled 817 adult cannabis users in seven states and found that the top factors affecting the decision to buy a product in a dispensary were quality, strain type, price, THC, and pesticides.

 Quality and price shouldn’t come as a surprise, but the survey also found that almost all of the respondents — be they medical consumers, recreational users, or combined users — rated packaging as the least important factor.
+Another recent study found similar results, namely that brand awareness for consumers remains low and branding by companies is not having a major impact.

 What can cannabis brands and marketers draw from these results?
 One big takeaway is that customers know the specific attributes they’re looking for in cannabis products, and this is what sets one product apart from another in their eyes.
 It could also indicate that a new approach to marketing may be a good idea.